junxit/us-congress-bills-117/bill.md

 >     - **(B)** Projected impacts on response rates, staffing requirements, or costs throughout the lifecycle.
 >     - **(C)** An explanation of any differences in budgetary resources between the amount requested in the President’s annual budget request and the lifecycle cost estimate, as updated by this paragraph.
 >   - **(3)** *Committees* The committees described in this paragraph are the Committee on Oversight and Reform of the House of Representatives, the Committee on Homeland Security and Governmental Affairs of the Senate, and the Committees on Appropriations of the House of Representatives and the Senate.

+## § 5.
+Report on local-level data and local field operations

+Not later than 180 days after the date of the enactment of this Act, the Director of the Bureau of the Census shall submit to Congress a report that—

+- **(1)** reviews the Bureau’s current processes for consulting and engaging with jurisdictions and local partners in conducting the decennial census, including as it relates to preventing and addressing inaccuracies;
+- **(2)** provides an update on the Bureau’s progress in implementing several of the Government Accountability Office’s recommendations as it relates to the collection and utilization of local-level data and coordination of local field operations; and
+- **(3)** outlines additional resources needed to support and improve the Bureau’s capacity to conduct an accurate count of the Nation’s population.